composewell/streaming-benchmarks/README.md

 ## Pure Streams

-Streamly stream type `SerialT Identity a` can be used as a pure stream replacing `[a]`.
+Streamly stream type `SerialT Identity a` can be used as a pure stream replacing the standard Haskell list type `[a]`.
 Using `OverloadedLists` GHC extension streamly can be used as an almost drop-in replacement for lists.
 See `Streamly.List` module for more details.

-The following figures show the ratio of time and memory consumed by [Int] vs `SerialT Identity Int` for exactly the same operation. `5x` on the y axis means lists take 5 times more resources compared to streamly.
-Whereas a `-5x` would mean that lists takes 5 times less resources compared to streamly.
-We only show those operations which are at least 10% better or worse in one library compared to the other.
+The following figures show the ratio of time and memory consumed by `[Int]` vs `SerialT Identity Int` for exactly the same operation. `5x` on the y axis means lists take 5 times more resources compared to streamly.
+Whereas a `-5x` means that lists take 5 times less resources compared to streamly.
+We only show those operations that are at least 10% better or worse in one library compared to the other.
 The operations are shown in a sorted order, from list's worst performing ones on the left to its best ones on the right.

 ![Streamly vs Lists (time) comparison](charts-0/by'list'intermsof'pure-streamly'-median-time.svg)
 ![Streamly vs Lists (memory) comparison](charts-0/by'list'intermsof'pure-streamly'-median-maxrss.svg)